Microsoft-community/Community-website/src/wiki/ventoy.md

-# Creation of your little outside but big inside Swiss Army Knife USB
+# Create your multi-tool USB
 With this guild, you will discover how to create your Swiss Army Knife in your USB for various situations that will be too helpful.

 ## Creation of the USB